stangri/docs.openwrt.melmac.net/luci-app-advanced-reboot/README.md

 ## Description

-This package allows you to reboot to an alternative partition on the supported (dual-partition) routers and to power off (power down) your OpenWrt device.
+This package allows you to reboot to an alternative partition on the supported (dual-firmware) routers and to power off (power down) your OpenWrt device.

 ## Supported Devices

-Currently supported dual-partition devices include:
+Currently supported dual-firmware devices include:

 -   Linksys E4200v2
 -   Linksys EA3500